kirubeldess/femcare-backend/README.md

      - macOS: `brew install postgresql`

 3. **Port Conflicts**:
-   - If port 8000 is already in use, modify the port in `main.py` and `run.py`
+   - If port 8000 is already in use, modify the port in `main.py`, `run.py`, and `docker-compose.yml`

+4. **Docker Issues**:
+   - If you encounter "permission denied" errors when running Docker commands, make sure your user is in the docker group
+   - If containers fail to start, check Docker logs with `docker-compose logs`
+   - For Windows path issues with volumes, make sure you're using the correct path format in docker-compose.yml